-Is it worth visiting?
+Are the Batu Caves worth visiting?
 For short, yes, absolutely!
-Batu Caves are definitely worth to be on your travel list.
+Batu Caves are definitely deserving to be on the travel list.

 I was young when I visited the Batu Caves.
 The idols resting on the insides and of course the enormous golden Lord Murugan statue on the entrance.
 As a kid, I wasn’t very fond of history, and yet I have to say – I remember a lot about the Batu Caves.